Are you smelling rotten eggs, a sewage smell or just any other unpleasant odors?

 1. There may be a leak from the trap, allowing the water to escape.

 To see if a leak is the cause, check for signs of water under the sink.
-If the smell is coming from a shower drain, check for signs of a leak on the floor below.
+If there are bathroom sink smells, check for signs of a leak on the floor below.
 Examine the ceiling and walls and look for discolouration or distorted textures.

 2. The water could have simply evaporated from the trap if you haven’t used any water in weeks.
 This can be a nasty surprise for people who come home from long vacations.